JollyWizard/CAM-Fame-Radius-Calculator/README.md

 The advantage is that manual calculations are avoided, and derived immediately from inputs..

 The project was done in HTML5 without libraries.
-I experimented with responsive layout, but it needs work to make it portable across screen sizes.
+Layout still needs to be figured out.

 Current status: First Draft.